RoobeshRaoED/EX-3-SubQueries-Views-and-Joins/README.md

 ![]()

-### Q6) Update the view empv5 by increasing 10% salary of the employees who work as ‘CLERK’.
+### Q6) Update the view emp by increasing 10% salary of the employees who work as ‘CLERK’.
 Also confirm the modifications in emp table

 ### QUERY:
 ```